auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ```
 path: "rtsp://<SOM-IP>:554/
 ```
+***NOTE:*** in the case of using SOM as RTSP server, you may need to wait several seconds before watching the RTSP out.

 ***NOTE:*** It's important to use a unique stream name when using the RTSP server.
 Ensure you replace `your-output-name` above with a name of your choosing before moving forward.